84n4n4/artifact_detection/README.md

 ## About
 This repo contains the Python implementation of a machine learning classifier model, basic scripts for automated trainingset creation from GitHub issue tickets.
 Further, a scikit-learn transformer implementation wrapping pretrained models ready to be used as preprocessing step.
-Datasets consisting of issue tickets and documentation files mined from C++, Java, JavaScript, PHP, and Python projects hosted on GitHub can be downloaded from Zenodo here:[TODO](TODO)
+Datasets consist of issue tickets and documentation files mined from C++, Java, JavaScript, PHP, and Python projects hosted on GitHub.

 ## Publications
 - The latest, most extensive paper (in review) and corresponding datasets and implementations: